stephanosterburg/stephanosterburg.github.io/_posts/2019-02-09-deep_learning_art_images.md

 4. Graphic Art
 5. Iconography (old Russian art)

 Because it is a classification problem, I wanted to use my newly learned knowledge in deep learning and convolutional neural networks (CNN).
-However, first things first, the downloaded zip file has two more zip files, which it turns out are somewhat similar in context but not really.
+However, first things first, the downloaded zip file has two more zip files, which it turns out are somewhat similar in context but not quiet.
 So I decided to combine the two into one dataset.

 ## Approach

-When I started to research how to tackle the issue of the image classification, I found three possible options:
+When I started to research how to tackle the issue for image classification, I found three possible options:
-* `train_test_split`, but we have to create the train and test data ourselves.
+* `train_test_split`, we have to create the train and test data ourselves.
-* `flow_from_dataframe`, but we need to create first the dataframe ourselves.
+* `flow_from_dataframe`, we need to create first the dataframe ourselves.
 * `flow_from_dictonary`, here we don't need to do any extra work.

-I, as may be guessed it already, opted for the later.
+I, as you may guessed it already, opted for the later.

 ## How deep is too deep?